pulumi/pulumi-cloudflare/README.md

 The following configuration points are available:

+- `cloudflare:apiBasePath` - (Optional) Configure the base path used by the API client.
+Alternatively, can be configured using the `CLOUDFLARE_API_BASE_PATH` environment variable.
+- `cloudflare:apiClientLogging` - (Optional) Whether to print logs from the API client (using the default log library logger).
+Alternatively, can be configured using the `CLOUDFLARE_API_CLIENT_LOGGING` environment variable.
-- `cloudflare:email` - (Optional) The email associated with the account.
-May be set via the `CLOUDFLARE_EMAIL` environment variable.
+- `cloudflare:apiHostname` - (Optional) Configure the hostname used by the API client.
+Alternatively, can be configured using the `CLOUDFLARE_API_HOSTNAME` environment variable.
+- `cloudflare:apiKey` - (Optional) The API key for operations.
+Alternatively, can be configured using the `CLOUDFLARE_API_KEY` environment variable.
+API keys are now considered legacy by Cloudflare, API tokens should be used instead.
+Must provide only one of `cloudflare:apiKey`, `cloudflare:apiToken`, `cloudflare:apiUserServiceKey`.
 - `cloudflare:apiKey` - (Optional) The Cloudflare API key.
 May be set via the `CLOUDFLARE_API_KEY` environment variable.
+- `cloudflare:apiToken` - (Optional) The API Token for operations.
+Alternatively, can be configured using the `CLOUDFLARE_API_TOKEN` environment variable.
+Must provide only one of `cloudflare:apiKey`, `cloudflare:apiToken`, `cloudflare:apiUserServiceKey`.
+- `cloudflare:apiUserServiceKey` - (Optional) A special Cloudflare API key good for a restricted set of endpoints.
+Alternatively, can be configured using the `CLOUDFLARE_API_USER_SERVICE_KEY` environment variable.
+Must provide only one of `cloudflare:apiKey`, `cloudflare:apiToken`, `cloudflare:apiUserServiceKey`.
+- `cloudflare:email` - (Optional) A registered Cloudflare email address.
+Alternatively, can be configured using the `CLOUDFLARE_EMAIL` environment variable.
+Required when using `cloudflare:apiKey`.
+Conflicts with `cloudflare:apiToken`.
+- `cloudflare:maxBackoff` - (Optional) Maximum backoff period in seconds after failed API calls.
+Default: `30`.
+May be set via the `CLOUDFLARE_MAX_BACKOFF` environment variable.
-- `cloudflare:apiToken` - (Optional) The Cloudflare API Token.
-May be set via the `CLOUDFLARE_API_TOKEN` environment variable.
-This is an alternative to `email` + `apiKey`.
-If both are specified, `apiToken` will be used over `email` + `apiKey` fields
+- `cloudflare:minBackoff` - (Optional) Minimum backoff period in seconds after failed API calls.
+Default: `1`.
+May be set via the `CLOUDFLARE_MIN_BACKOFF` environment variable.
-- `cloudflare:accountId` - (Optional) Configure API client with this account ID, so calls use the account API rather than the (default) user API.
-This is required for other users in your account to have access to the resources you manage.
-May be set via the `CLOUDFLARE_ACCOUNT_ID` environment variable.
+- `cloudflare:retries` - (Optional) Maximum number of retries to perform when an API request fails.
+Default: `3`.
+May be set via the `CLOUDFLARE_RETRIES` environment variable.
 - `cloudflare:rps` - (Optional) RPS limit to apply when making calls to the API.
 Default: `4`.
 May be set via the `CLOUDFLARE_RPS` environment variable.
-- `cloudflare:retries` - (Optional) Maximum number of retries to perform when an API request fails.
-Default: `3`.
-May be set via the `CLOUDFLARE_RETRIES` environment variable.
-- `cloudflare:minBackoff` - (Optional) Minimum backoff period in seconds after failed API calls.
-Default: `1`.
-May be set via the `CLOUDFLARE_MIN_BACKOFF` environment variable.
-- `cloudflare:maxBackoff` - (Optional) Maximum backoff period in seconds after failed API calls.
-Default: `30`.
-May be set via the `CLOUDFLARE_MAX_BACKOFF` environment variable.
-- `cloudflare:apiClientLogging` - (Optional) Whether to print logs from the API client (using the default log library logger).
-Default: `false`.
-May be set via the `CLOUDFLARE_API_CLIENT_LOGGING` environment variable.
-- `cloudflare:apiUserServiceKey` - (Optional) The Cloudflare API User Service Key.
-This is used for a specific set of endpoints, such as creating Origin CA certificates.
-May be set via the `CLOUDFLARE_API_USER_SERVICE_KEY` environment variable.
+- `cloudflare:userAgentOperatorSuffix` - (Optional) A value to append to the HTTP User Agent for all API calls.
+This value is not something most users need to modify however, if you are using a non-standard provider or operator configuration, this is recommended to assist in uniquely identifying your traffic. **Setting this value will remove the Pulumi version from the HTTP User Agent string and may have unintended consequences.** Alternatively, can be configured using the `CLOUDFLARE_USER_AGENT_OPERATOR_SUFFIX` environment variable.

 ## Reference